Alb3G/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

    13
    ```

-1. In the following shopping cart add, remove, edit items
+1. In the following shopping cart add, remove, edit items ✅

    ```js
    const shoppingCart = ['Milk', 'Coffee', 'Tea', 'Honey']
    ```

-   - add 'Meat' in the beginning of your shopping cart if it has not been already added
+   - add 'Meat' in the beginning of your shopping cart if it has not been already added ✅
-   - add Sugar at the end of you shopping cart if it has not been already added
+   - add Sugar at the end of you shopping cart if it has not been already added ✅
-   - remove 'Honey' if you are allergic to honey
+   - remove 'Honey' if you are allergic to honey ✅
-   - modify Tea to 'Green Tea'
+   - modify Tea to 'Green Tea' ✅

 1. In countries array check if 'Ethiopia' exists in the array if it exists print 'ETHIOPIA'.
-If it does not exist add to the countries list.
+If it does not exist add to the countries list. ✅
 1. In the webTechs array check if Sass exists in the array and if it exists print 'Sass is a CSS preprocess'.
-If it does not exist add Sass to the array and print the array.
+If it does not exist add Sass to the array and print the array.✅
-1. Concatenate the following two variables and store it in a fullStack variable.
+1. Concatenate the following two variables and store it in a fullStack variable. ✅

    ```js
    const frontEnd = ['HTML', 'CSS', 'JS', 'React', 'Redux']